 - Provide advice on issues the BOD brings to the Advisory Councils

 - Review ASHA's approved budget and forecasts and provide input and recommendations on budget items to consider in the development of the next year's budget

 - Participate in the formal peer review of all ASHA policy documents

 - Review and comment on policy documents prior to final consideration by the BOD

-- Chair and Vice Chair-Each Advisory Council will elect a chair and vice chair.
-Elected chairs and vice chairs must be a member of the respective Advisory Council;
+- Elect an Advisory Council chair and vice chair.
+Elected chairs and vice chairs must be a member of the respective advisory council

 - Engage in activities and conduct discussions throughout the year via electronic communication tools (e.g. Web-based discussion forums)

 - Attend and participate in the annual meeting of the Advisory Council to which one is elected